noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

   `noFormOptionsKey` is required because it identifies where to get he configuration from to configure the noComponent when the time comes.

-	#### Nested grids
+#### noDataSource::waitFor property

+A noDataSource object can ```waitFor``` a property on the scope to be Truthy before continuing with the grid's configuration proccess.

+  ##### kendoGrid.editable

-The `nestedGrid` grid property can be an object or a string.
-When it is a string it is the key to the `noComponent` child node with a `noForm` configuration.
+  When this property is truthy and an object, noKendoGrid Directive will look for the template property.
+When found, it will be expected to be a string that is the url to the editor template.

-When it is an object is because a filter needs to be defined on the grid.
-The `noForm` property contains the `noComponent` key, and filterProperty contains the name of the parent Kendo Grid column from which to get the filter value for the child grid.
+  When this occurs the directive must wait for the template before continuing with the grid initialization process.

 #### Filter and Sort Options  Persistence